pedrosland/le-proxy/README.md

 * Perhaps we could provide an interface so that we can log in to dev and live through this and then this tool is able to get the session ids.
-* Allow user configurable host for dev
-* Allow user configurable host for live
-* Allow user configurable local port to bind to